TY-Cheng/LoG-IV/docs/synthetic_benchmark.md

-# Synthetic-LoG-IV
+# Synthetic Benchmark

-Synthetic-LoG-IV is the public reproducibility scaffold for LoG-IV.
-Vendor raw option data cannot be redistributed, so the synthetic benchmark provides a controlled, auditable option-surface graph generator for leakage tests, graph shift stress tests, and method ablations.
+Vendor raw option data cannot be redistributed.
+The synthetic benchmark provides a controlled option-surface graph generator for leakage tests, robustness tests, and model ablations.

 ## Generator Contract

-The current generator lives in `src/log_iv/synthetic.py` and is an extension of the existing SSVI path, not a separate synthetic-only codebase.
-The v0 contract
+The generator lives in `src/log_iv/synthetic.py` and extends the existing SSVI path rather than creating a separate synthetic-only codebase.
+The v0 contract is:
-is:

 - SSVI clean surfaces with underlying-specific AR(1) temporal drift;
 - liquidity AR(1) drift for spread, volume, and open-interest regimes;
 - optional rare local total-variance bumps for event-style stress tests;
-- heteroscedastic observation noise with quote-level oracle noise metadata;
+- heteroscedastic observation noise with quote-level diagnostic noise metadata;
 - stable logical dataset hashing over sorted, rounded rows rather than Parquet bytes;
-- oracle fields prefixed with `oracle_`.
+  fields prefixed with `oracle_`.

-Oracle fields are diagnostics only.
-Graph builders and model inputs must not use columns matching `oracle_*`.
+Fields prefixed with `oracle_` are diagnostics only.
+Graph builders and model inputs must not use them.

 ## Diagnostics

-Synthetic clean surfaces expose oracle diagnostics for:
+Synthetic clean surfaces expose diagnostics for:

 - calendar total-variance monotonicity;
 - call butterfly / strike convexity;
 - call vertical-spread monotonicity.

-Observed noisy quotes may violate these diagnostics; that is intentional.
-The clean oracle surface should remain the no-arbitrage reference, while noisy observations test whether a model can balance quote fit against surface geometry.
+Observed noisy quotes may violate these diagnostics.
+The clean latent surface is the reference surface, while noisy observations test whether a model can balance quote fit against surface geometry.

 ## Hashing Policy